Want to become a Saint Paul Almanac Community Editor?

 - Build confidence and trust in their abilities through participating in the community editor process

-- Develop relationships with professional writers that may not have occurred in other contexts
+- Develop relationships with professional writers that may not occur in other contexts

-Before each workshop, editors rate each writing piece on a rating sheet with a comment and a number, "1" being a low rating and "4" being highest.
-At the meeting editors give their rating and analysis to support it.
-The numbers for each piece are added up and averaged.
-At the last few meetings, the top-rated 200 pieces are reviewed one more time.
+Before each workshop, editors rate each writing piece.
+At meetings editors voice their rating and analysis to support it.
+At the last few meetings, the top-rated pieces are reviewed one more time.
 As a result of the workshop process, new community editors’ concepts of quality and inclusivity are refined.
 Apprentices often re-rate work that early on in the process they rated differently.

-We will have a total of 22 community editors each year—5 professional editors/writers as community editors, 10 new community editors, and 7 returning community editors.
+We have approximately 25 community editors each year—5 professional editors/writers as community editors, 10 returning community editors, and 10 new community editors.
 Since there is much to learn, the opportunity to repeat the process is helpful.